What are External Communications?

 As a general rule you can apply across the external communications board, communication must go through one of Atlas.md’s channels in order to be recorded.
-The content of the communication isn’t being recorded – any non-relevant text messages, emails, phone calls, or Twitter messages are ignored; we don’t want to be burdened with that information!
+The content of the communication isn’t being recorded – any non-relevant text messages, emails, or phone calls are ignored; we don’t want to be burdened with that information!
 Atlas.md only cares about what pertains to your patients, because that’s what you care about.

 Here’s more about how it all works:

 When a patient calls your Atlas.md phone number from a number you have recorded in their chart, or vice versa, the time of the call, who initiated the call (and from what number) will be noted and tagged to the patient’s chart.
 The actual conversation will not be recorded.
 If the call is not made to the Atlas.md number, Atlas.md will have no knowledge of the correspondence.

 If you’re making calls from your desktop or laptop, you can call your patient directly from your browser.
 These in-browser calls function in exactly the same way as a normal phone call except that the call is connected from your browser instead of your mobile device.
 Before you can make in-browser calls, you will need to have enabled phone services.

 To make an in-browser call head to your patient’s chart, select “Contact Details”, and then choose the number you would like to call.
 Click on “Call from my browser” and your call will be connected.
 Just like a normal phone call, only the details of the call will be recorded, not the actual content.